Artificial-Pancreas/iAPS/README.md

 cd iaps
 xed .

-Or useing the GitHub interface:
+Or using the GitHub interface:
 Download and open in Xcode directly using the Code button: "Open with Xcode".

 ## To build directly in GitHub, without using Xcode: